yesidc/MLinPractice/Documentation.md

 ### Design Decisions

 Which evaluation metrics did you use and why?

+For the evaluation, three different Evaluation Matrices have been implemented.
+The implemented Evaluation Matrices are below.

+	- Accuracy

+	- Log Loss

+	- ROC and AUC

+Accuracy:

+Accuracy Matrices tell us the proportion of the true results among the total number of cases examined.
+This is one of the easies

+matrices to understand and easily fits for multiclass classification problems as well as binary classifications.

+As we know from our dataset of Tweets, it is indeed a well-balanced dataset with no skewed and no class imbalance, it makes sense to use accuracy to

+evaluate our model.

+	Accuracy = (TP+TN)/(TP+FP+FN+TN)

+Log Loss:

+Logarithmic Loss or Lof Loss classification works by eliminating the false classifications and works well with multiclass classification.

+Log Loss assigns a probability to each class for all the samples.

+		img formula

+y_ij, indicates whether sample i belongs to class j or not

+p_ij, indicates the probability of sample i belonging to class j

+log loss has no upper bound, meaning can be from 0 to inf. log loss of zero means higher accuracy

+where bigger value means lower accuracy.

+ROC and AUC:

+ROC(receiver operating characteristic ) curve is a graph showing the performance of a classification model at all classification thresholds. graph plots

+True Positive on the y axis and False Positive on the x-axis.

+True Positive Rate/Sensitivity: TPR = TP/(TP+FN)

+False Positive Rate/Specificity: FPR = FP/(FP+TN)

+The ROC curve shows the trade-off between sensitivity (or TPR) and specificity (1 – FPR).
+In simple terms, it is the curve of probability.

+Classifiers that give curves closer to the top-left corner indicate better performance.
+As a baseline,

+a random classifier is expected to give points lying along the diagonal (FPR = TPR).
+The closer the curve comes

+to the 45-degree

+diagonal of the ROC space, the less accurate the test.
+ROC does not depend on the classification

+distribution.

+AUC(Area under the ROC curve) is useful for comparing different classifiers and summarizing the performance

+of each classifier into a single measure.
+The most common approach is to compute the area under the ROC curve.

+It is equivalent to the two-sample Wilcoxon rank-sum statistics.
+Higher the AUC, the better the model is at predicting 0 classes as 0 and 1 classes as 1.

+Depending upon the threshold, we can minimize or maximize them.
+When AUC is 0.7,

+It means there is a 70% chance that the model will be able to distinguish between positive class and negative class.

 Which baselines did you use and why?

 ### Results